Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 **How to disable in UI:**
 1. Log in as admin
 2. Go to Settings → Endpoints
-3. Find tool you want to disable
+3. In "Disabled Endpoints", select the tools you want to disable (or use "Disabled Endpoint Groups" for whole groups)
-4. Toggle off
-5. Save changes
+4. Save changes

 **See all tool IDs:** [Endpoint Customisation](./Configuration/Endpoint%20or%20Feature%20Customisation.md)